Federal Tax Law Investigation

 All Other Territories: Approved Settlement Agreement | OUCC Testimony | Case File

-Citizens Water/Wastewater is not a respondent as it is not an investor-owned utility.
+Citizens Water/Wastewater was not a respondent as it is not an investor-owned utility.

 WATER/WASTEWATER - SMALL UTILITIES

-The Citizens Energy Group utilities serving Westfield have been dismissed from the case.
+The Citizens Energy Group utilities serving Westfield were dismissed from the case.

 Community Utilities of Indiana

-Phase One: Issues have been considered through post-order filings in the utility's most recent rate case.
+Phase One: Issues were considered through post-order filings in the utility's most recent rate case.

 Phase Two: IURC Order | Settlement Agreement | OUCC Testimony | Case File